nicknacnic/UTM-Auto/README.md

 Have end users make a shortcut to that folder in their drive, and then within Finder, find that directory, right click, and make it available offline.
 This predownloads the VMs onto user machines.

-Edit SAD-LoL.sh install, uninstall, and test functions to include your VM names and hashes.
+Edit auto.sh install, uninstall, and test functions to include your VM names and hashes.
 Put it in the same drive as the VMs, run the below (your filenames may vary):

                   cd / ; cd  /Volumes/GoogleDrive ; cd My* ; cd UTM-Auto-Install/install ;
                   chmod +x auto.sh ;